ppy/osu-wiki/news/2020/2020-04-11-mappers-report-march.md

 ## Around the Community

 Another new section this month!
 All around the community.
 Whenever something interesting happens in the community which does not fit into any category above we will include that here.
-Should you have/know about something interesting that’s happening within the mapping community, do not hesitate to let ::Feerum::{ user=4815717 } or [Noffy](https://osu.ppy.sh/users/1541323) know about it!
+Should you have/know about something interesting that’s happening within the mapping community, do not hesitate to let ::Feerum::{ user=4815717 } or ::Noffy::{ user=1541323 } know about it!

 ### The osu!
 Map Cast